← Back to blog

 6. Infrastructure

-Kopra runs on Hetzner Cloud in Europe, with all data stored in European data centers.
-The infrastructure stack:
+Kopra is hosted in Europe, with all data stored in European data centers.

-• TLS encryption for all traffic, terminated at the Caddy reverse proxy with automatic certificate management via Let's Encrypt
+• TLS encryption for all traffic with automatic certificate management

-• Docker containers for application isolation, with separate containers for the web server, database, and background job runner
+• Container isolation with separate containers for the web server, database, and background job runner

-• Caddy as the reverse proxy, providing automatic HTTPS, HTTP/2, and request routing
+• Reverse proxy providing automatic HTTPS, HTTP/2, and request routing

 7. What Kopra Does Not Yet Have